ionStici/tools/mds/gh/gh-intro.md

 - At this point, you should be able to see your local repo hosted on GitHub.

+- Note that the configured git `user.email` must match the GitHub profile email.

 ## Cloning

 We can clone a remote repository hosted on GitHub, all we need is the repo URL.